 The African fabric is just so unique and distinctive.
 It incorporates the wonderful and rich colors of Africa.
 The fabric is versatile and you can use it on blinds, drapes, upholstery, tablecloths or throw pillows.

 These are just a few ideas you can start working on to give you an authentic African design.
+From the living room to your bedroom you can add warm tones of African influences in your home.
 If you visit any flea market you will be able to get most of these items at bargain prices.
 Moreover, this look suits both summer and winter seasons.